Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     !!! note
         This step is only required if using a local Ethereum 1.0 client such as Besu.
-        If using a cloud-based service such as Infura then proceed to [fund your deposit account](#load-the-deposit-account-with-eth).
+        If using a cloud-based service such as Infura, proceed to [fund your deposit account](#load-the-deposit-account-with-eth).

 1. [Fund the Ethereum 1.0 deposit account](#load-the-deposit-account-with-eth).